-I am also preoccupied with Evolving Ground, our community of contemporary Vajrayana practice.
+Recently, I have been spending much of my time with yogis at Evolving Ground, our community of contemporary Vajrayana practice.
 More than a hundred yogis have joined the community.
 The Happy Yogis Slack is bustling with all sorts of interesting discussion about meditation, Vajrayana views, and methodology.
 Anyone can join.

-In the #degenerates channel, someone asked: “I was wondering if anyone could explain the degenerate label of Evolving Ground to me. what makes Evolving Ground degenerate vs another non degenerate Vajrayana group?
+In the #degenerates channel on the Happy Yogi slack, someone asked: “I was wondering if anyone could explain the degenerate label of Evolving Ground to me. what makes Evolving Ground degenerate vs another non degenerate Vajrayana group?
 I am specifically curious about what trad vaj groups would find degenerate about this one.
 Like what practices etc separate Evolving Ground from a traditional Nyingma group like Aro gTér.
 I’m trying to get a sense of where this fits into the larger scene?”

 I replied and my friend and cofounder, Jared, suggested I could post my answer here, too.
 It might be helpful for people curious about the Happy Yogi community.